halildgn/automating-slr/README.md

 7. The generated binary should now be placed in the `automating-slr/src-python/dist`

 #### Warning for Windows users:
+Virus programs mark pretty much all unsigned executables as virus

 Recently microsoft started flagging pretty much all unsigned executables as virus(signing the code costs at least 100$).
 When you generate the executable if you have any kind of virus warning, please deactivate your "protection" against this executable.
 Please see the [Example](https://answers.microsoft.com/en-us/windows/forum/all/windows-defender-thinks-my-exe-file-is-a-virus/6f2562f3-772d-4696-bc29-43dbac8185f2)